NuevoFoundation/workshops/content/english/unity/4-making-nuvi-move.md

 ---
-title: "4.
-Making Nuvi Move"
+title: "Making Nuvi Move"
 date: 2021-10-06T11:45:38-07:00
 draft: false
 weight: 5
 ---

-There are many ways to make Nuvi move within Unity.
-One way to do this is to add a Script component onto Nuvi.
-A Script component is a component that you can make on your own from scratch.
+Now that we know what a Script looks like, let's actually make one.

 First, we want to create a new folder called "Scripts" in Assets under the Project window, similar to the Drawings folder.
 We will do this because it is better practice to have all the scripts in an easy to access place.
 Double click the Scripts folder and create a script by right clicking and selecting "C# Script."
 You can also go under the "Assets" tab and choose "Create -> C# Script" as shown below.

 ![Cannot find image](../img/4_CreateScript.png)